Notes View in PowerPoint can help you reduce text and benefit your audience…13/11/18

 The 2 version solution is not the answer:

-So the widely suggested solution is to create 2, yes two, versions of your presentation.
+So a widely suggested solution is to create 2, yes two, versions of your presentation.
 One beautiful visual thing for presenting, and one less charming but very informative text version for printing or email distribution.
 But you will possibly be doubling your work load and making last minute edits twice: most likely the night before.
 That might be manageable (yet annoying), but all too often colleagues will also make edits or give feedback… and the number of versions around can get confusing and overwhelming.
 And when you reuse these presentations in the future – that’s where you really start to edit in double, or quadruple…

 Why do we care if text heavy slides are so bad?